executors/executors/wording_front_matter.md

 }
 ```

-**Control structures** allow customizations at a higher level of abstraction by
+**Control structures** permit customizations at a higher level of abstraction
-allowing executors to "hook" them.
-Customization is useful when a particular
+by allowing executors to "hook" them and is useful when a particular execution
-execution context offers an efficient implementation.
-The first such control
+context offers an efficient implementation.
+The first such control structure
-structure defined by [P0443](https://wg21.link/P0443) is `bulk_execute`, which
+this proposal defines is `bulk_execute`, which creates a group of function
-creates a group of function invocations in a single operation.
-This pattern
+invocations in a single operation.
+This pattern permits a wide range of
-permits a wide range of efficient implementations and is of fundamental
+efficient implementations and is of fundamental importance to C++ programs and
-importance to C++ programs and the standard library.
+the standard library.

 By default, `bulk_execute` invokes `execute` repeatedly.
 However, repeatedly
 executing individual work items is inefficient at scale.
 Consequently, many